-Local Scouts Revitalization Project - focus on restoring wooded nature trail along Rattlesnake brook, rebuilding the railroad tie steps leading down to the woods from Collinsville Pollen Trail at two entrances and repairing/rebuilding the series of old wooden bog bridges.
+Local Scouts Revitalization Project - 2021 restoration of wooded nature trail along Rattlesnake brook: rebuilding the railroad tie steps leading down to the woods from Collinsville Pollen Trail at two entrances and repairing/rebuilding the series of old wooden bog bridges.

 Preserving High St. Junction - one of the last remaining depots in the state, it stands proudly near the corner of Dyer Avenue and Allen Place.
 Protecting a piece of history along the Rails-to-Trails is a future project that neighbors and the town are in talks to pursue.

-UConn Extension Master Gardener Program - Allen Place / Collinsville Pollen Trail designated as a Signature Project which means that Master Gardener interns will assist with research and planning for future plantings as well as participate in various hands-on tasks assigned throughout Summer 2020.
+UConn Extension Master Gardener Program - Allen Place / Collinsville Pollen Trail designated as a Signature Project which means that Master Gardener interns will assist with research and planning for future plantings as well as participate in various assigned hands-on tasks.

 New England Pollinator Pathway - The Collinsville Pollen Trail is the first of many pollinator pathways to come in Canton, a larger project headed by Karen Berger and Theresa Sullivan Barger.